syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-Now Node will be looking like,
+Now, the node will be as follows.

 ![NodeAnnotation](Getting-Started_images\nodeAnnotation.PNG)

-### Nodes for Flow Diagram
+### Nodes for flow diagram

- We can add multiple Nodes with different shapes into diagram as NodeViewModel.
+ You can add multiple nodes with different shapes into diagram as NodeViewModel.

 {% tabs %}
 {% highlight xaml %}